Sound insulation and acoustics with glass doors

 1.2 Glass revolving door systems

 In principle, all-glass revolving doors can provide sound insulation up to class 3 (SK3 according to DIN 4109).
 The totality of all elements defines the sound insulation properties.
 A door leaf made of LSG glass insulates better than simple single-pane safety glass (TSG).
-Incidentally, glass reflects sound back into the room rather than letting it through.
-This also speaks in favour of glass: the material has no cavities and does not vibrate easily, which would amplify sound.
+Glass reflects sound back into the room rather than letting it through.
+This also speaks in favour of glass: the material has no cavities and is difficult to vibrate, which would amplify sound.

 Bottom gap must be